-- All written work should by typed (or computer generated), double spaced, with one inch margins (all around), Times New Roman font and in a standard 12 point font.
+- All written work should be typed (or computer generated), double spaced, with one inch margins (all around), Times New Roman font and in a standard 12 point font.
 Please use Word for attachments. - Any references used should be listed at the end of the paper using one of the widely accepted format styles.
 This should not be an issue in this class, but IF you happen to ever use an outside source keep in mind: Using ANY outside material without proper documentation constitutes plagiarism which is a serious academic offense.
 Wikipedia is not considered a valid academic source.
-Do not use it!

-- All definitions should be drawn from the text book (or lecture). - DO NOT USE ANY "ESSAY" websites for this course that provide prepared responses to assignments. - Assignments should be written in paragraph format unless instructed otherwise. - For the assignments in this class, it is better to write using first or third person pronouns.
+Do not use it! - All definitions should be drawn from the text book (or lecture). - DO NOT USE ANY "ESSAY" websites for this course that provide prepared responses to assignments. - Assignments should be written in paragraph format unless instructed otherwise. - For the assignments in this class, it is better to write using first or third person pronouns.
 Therefore it is appropriate to use "I, me, mine" or "he, she, their, we."
 It is not appropriate to use "you" or "your."
-Please avoid writing in 2nd person. - Tutoring services are available.
-Information will be posted on Blackboard regarding these services.
+Please avoid writing in 2nd person. - Tutoring services are available on both the Levelland campus and the Reese campus and you are encouraged to utilize these services at no charge.